|

 he blow something up?"
 Dannie said, squinting at the old image.

-long shots... buildings, gas, cops.
-Get some police horses if you can but not
+gas, cops.
+Get some police horses if you can… in color, please… but no cars,

-any cars, people look at this, they see all the cars are old and we're
+people look at this, they see all the cars are old and we're screwed!"

-screwed!"
-Nelson held the cigar up and, for a moment, Dannie thought he
+Nelson held the cigar up and, for a moment, Dannie thought he might thank him,

 Dannie